timmullin/elevate/docs-website-src/content/blockers.md

   * Since `ethX` style names are automatically assigned by the kernel, there is no guarantee that this name will remain the same upon upgrade to a new kernel version tier.
   * The "default" approach in `network-scripts` config files of specifying NICs by `DEVICE` can cause issues due to the above.
   * A more in-depth explanation of *why* this is a problem (and what to do about it) can be found at [freedesktop.org](https://www.freedesktop.org/wiki/Software/systemd/PredictableNetworkInterfaceNames/).
-  * One way to prevent these issues is to assign a name you want in the configuration and re-initialize NICs ahead of time.
+  * One way to prevent these issues is to assign a custom name in the configuration and re-initialize NICs ahead of time.
 * Running the system in a container-like environment is not supported.
 * If running JetBackup, it **must** be version 5 or greater.
 Earlier versions are not supported.
 * On **CentOS** 7, the system **must not** have Python 3.6 installed; this will interfere with the upgrade.
 On **CloudLinux** this is not an issue.